Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 A

 Replying to an income tax notice is easy as you can do it online by visiting the official website of the income tax department.
-Log in, navigate to the compliance section, and respond to the notice.
+Log in to the official income tax website, go to the compliance section, and submit your response under the relevant notice.

 Q